 What’s Good About Panasonic?

-Panasonic is one of my favorite camera brands right now because they are totally different from the others.
-They’re making mirrorless cameras with slightly smaller sensor sizes but that are very friendly for vlogs.
-They’re , in general, one of my favorite choices for video recording.
+Panasonic is totally different from the other brands.
+They’re making mirrorless cameras with slightly smaller sensor sizes but they are very friendly for vlogs.
+They’re, in general, one of my favorite choices for video recording in general.